Custom Annotation Markers

 One option for converting SVGs into PNGs is to upload them but use the "Crop" tool in the uploader to set the aspect ratio to 1:1; your mileage my vary.

-What happens to my custom markers if I downgrade from the Pro account?
+What happens to my custom markers if I downgrade from a Pro or Business account?

-All existing annotations with custom markers will remain as they are, however you won't be able to use/access the Custom Markers until you resume your Professional subscription.
+All existing annotations with custom markers will remain as they are, however you won't be able to use/access the Custom Markers until you resume either a Professional or Business subscription.
 Your markers will remain intact in the meantime, however (we won't delete them).

 What happens if I share a 360 with someone else?